microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

 # Type Editors with the modern WinForms Designer

-The way type editors in the modern WinForms Designer are authored changed considerably with the modern Windows Forms (WinForms) Designer.
-Since the modern WinForms Designer runs out of the Visual Studio process for showing most of the design-time experience, type editors for complex types need to be migrated so that they can cooperate with the new realities of the modern WinForms Designer.
-This template package for C# and Visual Basic .NET type editors helps with that process.
+The way Type Editors in the modern WinForms Designer are authored changed considerably with the modern Windows Forms (WinForms) Designer.
+Since the modern WinForms Designer runs outside of the Visual Studio process for showing most of the design-time experience, Type Editors for complex types need to be migrated so that they can cooperate with the new realities of the modern WinForms Designer.
+This template package for C# and Visual Basic .NET Type Editors helps with that process.

-## 10.000 feet view of this template solution
+## 30.000 feet view of this template solution

 Disclaimer: Don't get confused with the terminology around templates.
-When we are talking about templates, we mean Visual Studio Templates.
+When we are talking about templates, we mean Visual Studio templates.
 Those are the templates that you see, when you create a new project or solution inside of Visual Studio, or at the dotnet CLI.
+There are these types of templates:

+* Project template results in a new project.
+* Solution template results in a new collection of projects.
+* Item templates are usually used to add project files of a certain type (a new Form, a new class, a new UserControl) to an existing project.

 A template solution is therefore a collection of VS related projects to build such a template.
-A solution template (same words, different order), on the other hand, is a certain type of .NET template.
-There are item templates, project template and solution templates.
-A project template results in a new project.
-A solution template results in a new collection of projects, and an item template is usually used to add a project file of a certain type (a new Form, a new class, a new UserControl) to an existing project.

 This template solution contains the following parts:

-* Two Visual Studio solutions in both C# and VB which serve as the blue prints for the solution templates, if you will.
-These are real WinForms control designer solutions, along with a WinForms test app, whose purpose is to develop the control designer's components and to test the design time experience.
+* Two Visual Studio solutions in both C# and VB which serve as the blue prints for the solution templates.
+These include WinForms control designer solution, along with a WinForms test app, whose purpose is to develop the control designer's components and to test the design time experience.
 * A raw skeleton of the solution templates, again both for C# and Visual Basic.
 * A batch file, which copies the relevant parts of the blue print solutions to the templates folder and then runs a couple of dotnet CLI commands to pack the